UBC-biol525D/UBC-biol525D.github.io/Topic_8/readme.md

 * If you didn't complete creating _Chinook_GWAS.vcf.gz_ in Topic 7, you can copy it to ~/vcf from /mnt/data/vcf

-Last topic we called variants across the three chromosomes.
+Last topic we called variants across the two chromosomes.
 If you look at the VCF, you'll notice there are a lot of sites only genotyped in a small subset of the samples.
-This can happen with lower overall read depth (in this case this is whole genome sequencing at ~7X depth), but can be due to other factors like divergence been sample and reference.
+This can happen with lower overall read depth (in this case this is whole genome sequencing at ~10X depth), but can be due to other factors like divergence been sample and reference.
 We also have indels, and SNPs with more than two alleles.
 Many programs strictly require biallelic sites so lets first filter the VCF to a smaller set of usable sites.
 We're going to use _bcftools_ a very fast program for processing and filtering VCF files.
 Here are what we want to filter for:
 * At least 80/100 samples genotyped (which is 160 alleles since they're diploid).
 * Variant call quality (QUAL) > 30 - a 99.9% chance there is a variant at the site given genotype calls across samples